-Preterm Infant NEC Diagnosis Risk May Be Avoided With Donor Breast Milk, Instead of Cow Milk-Based Formula: Study
+Preterm Infant NEC Diagnosis Risk May Be Avoided With Donor Breast Milk, Instead of Cows Milk Formula: Study

 As the makers of Similac and Enfamil face a growing number of baby formula NEC diagnosis lawsuits, the findings of a new study seems to support a major allegation in the litigation, indicating that premature infants would be better off receiving breast milk from donors, instead of being given the cow milk-based products, which may help avoid cases of the severe and often life-threatening intestinal disease.

 Necrotizing enterocolitis (NEC) is a devastating disease that mostly impacts premature infants, where the wall of the intestine is invaded by bacteria, leading destruction of the bowel and often requiring emergency surgery while the baby is still in the NICU.